clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 </center>

 Behold the result of our work.
-Try unchecking the checkboxes next to each transform and clicking Apply.
+Try unchecking the checkboxes next to each transform.
 This is what we started with.
 Check them back again.
-The flamegraph got (subjectively) much more revealing.
+The flamegraph got much more revealing.

 #### Predefined transforms

 The live transforms are great for ad-hoc exploring, but unfortunately, you can't save and transfer them across different profiles (besides manually copying regexps).
-But in big stable applications which you regularly profile, you might have transforms that you always need, and it's too much work to redo them every time.
+But in big stable applications which you regularly profile, you might have transforms that you always need and don't want to redo them every time.
 To accommodate this scenario, the functions `profile`, `stop`, `generate-flamegraph` accept an option called `:predefined-transforms`.

 ```clj